previsionio/component-twitter-parser/README.md

 ## Pre-req

-You need a twitter dev account ( or ask for a token )
+You need a [twitter dev account](https://developer.twitter.com/en/portal/projects-and-apps) ( or ask for a twitter bearer token to your coworker )

 ## Setup